 The tool works with jails, which are monitoring rules for specific services.
 Each jail watches a particular log file (such as /var/log/auth.log for SSH) and applies filters to detect attack patterns.
 When an IP address triggers too many failures within a defined time window, Fail2Ban executes a ban action that blocks the offender at the firewall level.
 This approach stops brute-force attacks before they succeed while allowing legitimate users to continue accessing your server.

 Fail2Ban supports multiple firewall backends including iptables, nftables, and UFW.
-All current Debian versions default to iptables-multiport as the ban action, though you can configure nftables or UFW if your environment requires it.
-Additionally, Fail2Ban includes pre-configured jails for common services like SSH, Apache, Nginx, Postfix, and Dovecot, making initial setup straightforward for most server environments.
+Debian 13 defaults to nftables, while Debian 11 and 12 default to iptables-multiport.
+You can configure any backend to match your environment.
+Fail2Ban includes pre-configured jails for common services like SSH, Apache, Nginx, Postfix, and Dovecot, making initial setup straightforward for most server environments.

 Before installing Fail2Ban, update your Debian operating system to ensure all existing packages are current.
 This step refreshes your package index and applies security patches so Fail2Ban installs on a stable foundation.
 Run the following command in your terminal: